narencachy/aks-quickstart/README.md

 ```

 ### What this did
 If you check the Azure portal, you will see that this command created two resource groups - AKS and MC_AKSRG_AKSNAME_AKSLOC.
 The AKS resource group contains the AKS service (Kubernetes Controller).
 The other resource group contains the k8s nodes.
 Here is a screen shot of what is created.
+You will notice that there is one Node (VM).

 ![Initial node resource group](images/aks-node-initial.PNG)